AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 </br>

 GluonTS uses a series of LSTM layers to construct the forecasts.
 LSTM (Long Short-Term Memory) is a type of Recurrent Neural Network, which attempts to address the vanishing gradient problem through a series of 4 gates.
 These gates utilize a combination of sigmoid and tanh functions to control how much information passes through to the next cell.
-The sigmoid functions are the secret sauce to this model, because they are bounded between 0 and 1.
+The sigmoid functions are important to this model, because they are bounded between 0 and 1.
 They essentially determines how much information is lost or kept during each time step, with a value of "0" rejecting all of the hidden state input, and a value of "1" keeping all of the hidden state input and passing it onto the next cell. </br>

 The target variable, "Price", and exogenous variables (what Gluon refers to as "dynamic features") are passed through the first LSTM layer.
 The output from this layer is concatenated into a single output.
 This output passes through its own LSTM layer before a single "Price" output is generated.

-Below is a schema for how the model formulates a single price output.
+Below is a basic schema for how the model formulates a single price output.

 ![schema](https://github.com/Nick-Kolowich/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/blob/main/images/model-diagram.png)